Administered by the British Cave Research Association

 Jenny Potts

-We have been informed by the Librarian at Derbyshire Local Studies Library that following a reorganisation they are no longer able to accommodate that part of the BCA Library which is currently housed in Matlock.
+We have been informed by the Librarian at Derbyshire Local Studies Library that following a reorganisation they are no longer able to accommodate that part of the BCRA Library which is currently housed in Matlock.

-With this in mind, steps are afoot to move the material from Matlock to Gliutton Bridge.
+With this in mind, steps are afoot to move the material from Matlock to Glutton Bridge.
 This will result in the entire British Caving Library being on one site making its management much easier.

 Jenny Potts